null

 Posted by The Ichcha Team on 21st Jun 2024

 Are you hosting a dinner but unsure of the best napkin material to use?
-It could be just a small house party or for your everyday family use, but that you're asking shows you understand the tremendous impact of dinner napkins on any tablescape.
+It could be just a small house party or for everyday family use, but the fact you're asking shows you understand the tremendous impact of dinner napkins on any tablescape.
 So we'll answer you straight up.
 It's not paper.

 Cloth is the best material for dinner napkins.
 Depending on your budget and style, you'll have to choose from various fabrics, such as cotton and linen.
-While linen is best for formal dinners, cotton napkins can be more suitable if you're cost and eco-conscious.
+While linen is considered the best napkin fabric for formal dinners, 100% cotton napkins are more suitable if you're cost- and eco-conscious.

-Why Cloth Napkins are Best for Your Table Setting vs. Paper Towels
+Why Cloth Napkins are Better for Your Table Setting vs. Paper Towels

 A Touch of Elegance